shobhit2k2/shobhit2k2/README.md

 - 🔭 I’m currently working on **Project BloodBond**

-- 🌱 I’m currently learning ** About databases and technologies and DSA**
+- 🌱 I’m currently learning ** About databases visualization and DSA**

 - 📫 How to reach me **shobhitsrivastava47255@gmail.com**